marilyncco/marilyncco.github.io/_includes/about.md

-I'm an anthropologist, developer, designer, and, occasionally,
+I'm an anthropologist, developer, and designer.

 I graduated with a B.A. in Applied Linguistics at [Georgia State University](http://gsu.edu), where I'm now a graduate student in Anthropology.